iacgm/website/content/posts/c2bf.md

 Several projects (such as the one described [here](https://www.bozidarevic.com/2019/12/transpiling-c-into-brainfuck/)) exist which can translate simple commands, and even loops, but do not support things like function calls.
 The linked article even goes so far as to describe the `goto`-convention I used, but says it'd be too difficult to implement.

 The only ones I've found which are as complete as mine are ones which do work, but are more like emulators written in Brainfuck than transpilers.
+That is, rather than translate the code directly, they act like virtual machines, putting instructions into memory and then executing each one independently, simulating traditional memory and registers.
 [ELVM](https://github.com/shinh/elvm) is a project which targets many esolangs, but the BF implementation is essentially an emulator.
 Gregor Richards has [another project](https://esolangs.org/wiki/C2BF) which is explicitly an emulator.

-There's nothing wrong with emulation, but I feel my approach gives more of a "true" translation (whatever that means), and the stack-based IR really is the secret ingredient for that.
-It's probably also faster, since we just need to actually execute each instruction, as opposed to dealing with program counters and registers and so on.
+There's nothing wrong with emulators, but I feel my approach gives more of a "true" translation (whatever that means), and the stack-based IR really is the secret ingredient for that.
+It's probably also much faster, since we just need to actually execute each instruction, as opposed to loading instructions from memory and dealing with program counters and registers and so on.
 I didn't benchmark them though, because fundamentally, what difference does it make.
 So it goes.